 CRM shows marketing automation the whole picture

-Plugging into CRM makes your marketing automation more effective too.
+Plugging in a CRM or a CRM/CMS makes your marketing automation more effective too.

 For example, you can use your customers’ history to make better segments for your marketing campaigns.
 Information about what someone bought can help you send more tailored, relevant messages, with better response rates.